 Regularly reading German newspapers is a great way to stay up to date on German and European affairs, and to practise your German language skills!

-Whether you’re a German translator, learning German or at home in German, immersing yourself in German texts for just 5 minutes a day will help keep your German up to date!
+immersing yourself in German texts for just 5 minutes a day will help

-In terms of free German English translation, you can German newspapers to check up on German terms – international stories in English newspapers will also be covered by their German counterparts.
+Use some of the German newspapers I've listed here to check up on German terms – international stories in English newspapers will also be covered by their German counterparts.
 Examine the language they use, e.g. 'official' translations of titles, positions, international bodies, etc.

 These are your populist and more sensationalist daily papers, but just as The Sun, England’s most popular daily, is said to be written by the best journalists that Oxford and Cambridge can produce, an occasional dip into the Bild-Zeitung will give you some examples of a more colloquial use of German, and an insight into local prejudices!

-With a population only 1/10th the size of Germany, Austrian newspapers are unsurprisingly somewhat provincial compared to German newspapers, but will give you an in-depth view of what’s going on in Austria.
+With a population only 1/10th the size of Germany, Austrian newspapers are unsurprisingly somewhat provincial compared to their German counterparts, but give an in-depth view of what’s going on in Austria.

-Note: The weekly German newspaper Die Zeit also dedicates a page to Austrian news with articles commenting on the state of Austrian politics, often by Austrian journalists or popular figures.
-These analyses are probably a lot more realistic than the local Austrian coverage!
+The weekly German newspaper Die Zeit also dedicates a few pages to Austrian news & articles commenting on the state of Austrian politics, often by Austrian journalists or popular figures.
+These analyses often seem more insightful than the local Austrian coverage!

-And as an added extra, if you’re looking for news about Germany and German affairs in general, but prefer your news in English, then you might try the online news published by the German Missions in the United States, the official website of the German Embassy and 8 official German consulates in the USA.
+If you’re looking for news about Germany and German affairs in general, then you might try the online news published by the German Missions in the United States, the official website of the German Embassy and 8 official German consulates in the USA.

 Or try the webpage of Germany’s international broadcaster, Deutsche Welle (German Wave) whose goal is to provide information about Germany and Europe to an international audience in 30 languages.